What looks good now

-Being an artist can certainly not just be about pushing through the process of creation or forcing a work to be recognised, it should be about changing, developing and by that allowing work to be created.
+Being an artist can certainly not just be about pushing through the process of creation or forcing a work to be recognized, it should be about changing, developing, and by that allowing work to be created.
 Through chance and change.

 Treating normally overrated works as temporary, the concept of art is naturally put in question.
 By doing so, one encounters the freedom to liberate oneself as an artist.

 Johann König says in an interview in the Handelsblatt: "...Unfortunately, there is also the common cliché that art is only for the rich.
 The opposite is the case: the most important art is at home in museums, where it is for us everyone is there."
 2

 The contention created when faced with this argument brought us to the development of our work: Art is for the rich.
 We are interested in the tension of the controversy arriving at a form in which the criticized and the solution must merge into one.

 For us that is the meaning of collaborating - the individual is overestimated - there is an aim to see certain forms of connections more globally.
 As a solution we propose to dematerialize the work, painting directly on the walls of our studio, only to erase each finished piece by painting over it, we develop statements that are not permanent.
 This puts the value of the work in progress in question as well as that of the finished product, does its value increase by being ten works hidden underneath the surface or does the invisibility of them make them obsolete?

 Our repetitive pattern of generating paintings on self-produced canvas glued on the walls, only to cover the results with a new work in progress, contains a certain form of freedom.
 It gives allowance to chance, which can be perceived in our stained series.

 If ecstasy means to go outside oneself, the word usually carries connotations of chaos and inarticulacy.

 The sense of relief which is created, however, is a precise and eloquent ecstasy in which the process of a new production of paintings almost becomes a game.